 Back Pain is a Symptom, and Every Back pain must be Diagnosed

-This much complexity warrants a diagnosis because the structure producing Pain must be identified and treated accordingly.
-It needs a specific diagnosis based on detailed history taking, subjective and objective evaluation, Movement testing, an X-ray or MRI clinical correlation.
+This complexity warrants a diagnosis because the structure producing Pain must be identified and treated accordingly.
+It needs a specific diagnosis based on detailed history taking, subjective and objective evaluation, Movement testing, and an X-ray or MRI clinical correlation.
 A thorough neurological examination must be done to identify nerve compromises.
-The pain can emanate from the Dural sheath (covering of the spinal cord), inflamed disc, bulged disc, Compressed nerve, Inflamed nerve, Muscles, Facet Joints, sacroiliac joints, etc. Rarely, it can be due to tumor, aneurysm, infection, fracture.
+The pain can emanate from the Dural sheath (covering of the spinal cord), inflamed disc, bulged disc, Compressed nerve, Inflamed nerve, Muscles, Facet Joints, sacroiliac joints, etc. Rarely, it can be due to a tumour, aneurysm, infection, or fracture.
 It needs a solid medical background with tremendous experience to identify the source of pain.
 It is easy to medicate any back pain, and it is easy to prescribe general exercise.
-But to get a permanent cure, you need a “Medical Diagnosis,” Because pain is just a symptom, not a cause.
+But to get a permanent cure, you need a “Medical Diagnosis” Because pain is just a symptom, not a cause.

 So, the treatment for Back Pain must be specific directional exercises, with dos and don’ts, load management, and lifestyle modifications.
 It will work in a combination of the factors mentioned above.
 Unfortunately, Yoga would not consider such directional preference or classification system.
 Therefore, for every type of back pain, almost the same kind of Yoga will be prescribed.